s0md3v/roop/README.md

                         replace this face
   -o OUTPUT_FILE, --output OUTPUT_FILE
-                        save output to this file
+                        save output to this file --keep-fps            maintain original fps --keep-frames         keep frames directory --all-faces           swap all faces in frame --max-memory MAX_MEMORY
-  --gpu                 use gpu
+                        maximum amount of RAM in GB to be used --cpu-threads CPU_THREADS
-  --keep-fps            maintain original fps --keep-frames         keep frames directory --max-memory MAX_MEMORY
+                        number of threads to be use for CPU mode --gpu-threads GPU_THREADS
-                        maximum amount of RAM in GB to be used --max-cores CORES_COUNT
+                        number of threads to be use for GPU moded --gpu-vendor {amd,intel,nvidia}
-                        number of cores to be use for CPU mode --all-faces           swap all faces in frame
+                        choice your gpu vendor
 ```

 Looking for a CLI mode?
 Using the -f/--face argument will make the program in cli mode.